 Fortunately, there’s a free YUMI software that allows you to create multiboot USB drive.
 Once you’ve downloaded Yumi on your Windows PC, run it.
 You’ll be prompted to accept the terms and conditions after which the program will load its wizard interface.

 The program will not be installed on the hard disk drive.
 Thus, no desktop or start menu shortcuts will be created.
 You’ll have to note down the path to the main executable file of Yumi if you’d like to use this program on a regular basis.
-Anyways, here’s the step by step guide to create multiboot USB drives with Yumi.
+Anyways, here’s the step by step guide for creating multiboot USB drives with Yumi.

 In the 1st step, you must select the appropriate drive letter of the USB drive.
-Besides this option, you’ll find a show all drives checkbox.
-If you want to write an ISO to a HDD or SSD partition, mark this box as checked.
+Besides this option, you’ll find a show all drives check box.
+If you want to write an ISO to an HDD or SSD partition, mark this box as checked.
 Make sure that you back up all the files stored on the selected partition as Yumi will format it.

 In the 2nd step, you should select the program or distribution type from the drop-down list.
 There’s an option to download the ISO image file of the selected distribution.